nikhilg/webapptest/README.md

 Comments by candidate
 =========
 Thanks for the test.
-I am forking the project and committing my tasks here.
 I am using first time the github.
 I liked the cute kitty logo and many cool feature with it.
+I am forking the assigned project and committing my tasks here.
 There are couple of places where we can do some more modifications.
 eg:
 * Database constraints and related code handling
 * Create separate test data and class for test classes
 * Using Generic for Collection if needed
 * There could be more...

 Thanks,
 Nikhil